Long-Sequence Recommendation Models Need Decoupled Embeddings: An In-Depth Analysis into Attention and Representation

 \subsection{Gradient Analysis of Domination and Conflict}

-The attention and representation modules have distinct goals: the former focuses on learning correlation scores for behaviors, while the latter focuses on learning discriminative (i.e., separable) representations in a high-dimensional space.
-However, current methods use a shared embedding for both tasks, which may prevent either from being fully achieved.
+The attention and representation modules can be seen as two tasks: the former focuses on learning correlation scores for behaviors, while the latter focuses on learning discriminative (i.e., separable) representations in a high-dimensional space.
+However, current methods use a shared embedding for both tasks, which may cause a similar phenomenon to ``task conflict" in Multi-Task Learning (MTL)~\citep{yu2020gradient,liu2021conflict} and prevent either from being fully achieved.
 To validate this assumption, we analyze the gradients from both modules on the shared embeddings.

-\paragraph{Experimental validation.} We empirically observe the gradients back propagated to the embeddings from the attention and representation modules.
-Comparing their norms, we find that gradients from the representation are \textit{five times} larger, \textbf{dominating} those from attention, as demonstrated in Fig.~\ref{subfig:grad_domination}.
-Then, we further explore whether they can be consistent with each other by analyzing gradient directions.
-Unfortunately, results show that in nearly two-thirds of cases, the cosine of their angles is negative, indicating the \textbf{conflict} between them, as shown in Fig.~\ref{subfig:grad_conflict}.
-In summary, the attention module and representation modules optimize the embedding table towards different directions with varying intensities during training, causing attention to lose correlation accuracy and representation to fail to fully fulfill its discriminability.
+\paragraph{Experimental validation.} Following the methods in MTL, we empirically observe the gradients back propagated to the embeddings from the attention and representation modules.
+Comparing their gradient norms, we find that gradients from the representation are \textit{five times} larger, \textbf{dominating} those from attention, as demonstrated in Fig.~\ref{subfig:grad_domination}.
+Observing their gradient directions, we further find that in nearly two-thirds of cases, the cosine of the gradient angles is negative, indicating the \textbf{conflict} between them, as shown in Fig.~\ref{subfig:grad_conflict}.
+Domination and conflict are two typical phenomena of task interference, suggesting challenges in learning them well.

+In summary, the attention module and representation modules optimize the embedding table towards different directions with varying intensities during training, causing attention to lose correlation accuracy and representation to lose its discriminability.
 Notably, due to domination, such influence is more severe to attention, as indicated by the poor learned correlation between categories in Sec.~\ref{section:correlation_experiment}.
+While some commonly used techniques in MTL may ease the conflict, we tend to seek an optimized model structure that further resolves the conflict.